Max/MSP is designed to allow realtime audio processing and control.

-Between control increments, MSP objects must perform their computations to satisfy the audio sample rate (typically 44100 samples per second on most Macintosh built-in audio devices).
+Between control increments, MSP objects must perform their computations to satisfy the audio sample rate (typically 44100 or 48000 samples per second on most Macintosh built-in audio devices).

 MSP objects perform "vectorized" computations ... they compute a set number of output samples before sending that data to the next "object" in the audio network.
 The number of samples per "vector" can be controlled in the DSP Status window (opened from the Options menu) via the "Signal Vector Size" parameter.

 Audio samples to be sent to the digital-to-analog converter (DAC) or read from the analog-to-digital converter (ADC) are "bundled" in buffers as well.
 The size of these input/output buffers is set via the "I/O Vector Size" parameter in the DSP Status window.

 Audio file data can be read into a buffer~ object and subsequently used by various other MSP objects.

 A buffer~ object should be given a unique name so that it can be identified by other objects.

 A "read" message to a buffer~ object will open a dialog box for selecting a specific file to import.
 If the read message is given a specific file name and that file is found in the MSP path, a dialog box will not be opened.